-Friends of Tooting Common have not been able to run our usual annual Fun Dog Show on Tooting Common this year, because of coronavirus.
-Instead, we have run a ‘virtual’ Fun Dog Show, which we broadcast on Sunday 17 May.
+Friends of Tooting Common were not able to run our usual annual Fun Dog Show on Tooting Common this year, because of coronavirus.
+Instead, we ran a ‘virtual’ Fun Dog Show, which we broadcast on Sunday 17 May.
 It was a very enjoyable event, with a total of about 120 entrants across seven classes – Best puppy; Best rescue dog; Best looking hound; Best looking bitch; Best veteran; Best trick or action video; Dog that looks most like its owner.

 A report on the Show – which lists the winners in each of the classes (with photos) is here:

 The Show itself is here – https://www.youtube.com/watch?v=1-esB9nb8cs

 Many thanks to everyone involved, particularly our judges: Councillor Jane Cooper (Mayor of Wandsworth); Mark Callis (of the Wandsworth Council Animal Welfare Service); Jacqueline Said (of Dogs of Tooting Common Facebook Group); Tim and Sally (of Downtown Woof); Matthew Billson (of the Tooting Commons MAC); Nick Heath (broadcaster and sports commentator); and Constable Selina Hill of the Wandsworth Parks Police.

 The Show fundraised for the St George’s Hospital Charity’s Coronavirus Appeal, and we raised £475.
 Many thanks to everyone who contributed to this.

 We hope it might be possible to run an ‘actual’ Fun Dog Show on the Common later in the year, but this will of course depend on developments on coronavirus.